konsumer/opljs/README.md

 these formats, but you'll need to convert the signed 16-bit samples into these formats yourself.
 The WebAudio sample code shows conversion to floating point.

+No compression is directly supported (DRO, etc) but you can use a decompression library like [pako](https://github.com/nodeca/pako).

 ## Contributing

 When you install the release with `npm` the WebAssembly binary is included.